As a guardian of the public safety, the NBCRNA takes very seriously the integrity of the

 - Additional testing-related costs including NBCRNA support staff, testing center costs, and fees for our exam integrity vendor.

 While efforts are always exercised to control costs, a fee increase was required to effectively continue this high-quality work.
-By sharing the outlined expenses, we hope to provide a clear rationale for the increased exam cost after nine* years of unchanged fees.
+By sharing the outlined expenses, we hope to provide a clear rationale for the increased exam cost after 10* years of unchanged fees.

-*for NCE; two years for SEE
+*for NCE; three years for SEE